aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 Your job is to implement Sun facts on your website.

-TODO - new SMS module (see Mohamed for status)

-TODO - new features ?

 ### Requirements:

 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
 Note: If you are